Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Tip: If you aren’t sure where to put data from one tool when it syncs over to the other, you can always add it to the Description Footer, e.g., Issue ID to Description footer in the example above.

-Clicking on the gear or cog icon beside a pair of fields will allow you to customize the individual values or statuses of that field to link them when one or the other is changed manually.
+Clicking on the gear or cog icon beside a pair of fields will allow you to configure the individual values or statuses of that field to link them when one or the other is changed manually.

 Screenshot of syncing UAT stages for an IT use case with Unito between Service Management and ServiceNow.